 Learn more about the Columbia Three-Year J.D./M.B.A.
 Program

-For specific questions regarding the academic guidelines of the program, candidates may contact Anne Green, Director of Judicial Programming and Academic Counseling at the Law School, and Courtney Hooper, Assistant Director of Student Affairs at the Business School.
+For specific questions regarding the academic guidelines of the program, candidates may contact Yadira Ramos-Herbert , Director of Academic Counseling and Student Outreach at the Law School, and Vidhi Desai, Assistant Director of Student Affairs at the Business School.
 Questions regarding tuition and financial aid should be directed to Charles DeRubeis, Director of Financial Aid at the Law School, and Marilena Botoulas, Director of Financial Aid at the Business School.

 Q&A Information Sessions

-In the fall of 2013, the offices of admissions for the J.D. program and the M.B.A. program will host two joint sessions during which officers from both schools will take applicants’ questions about the Columbia Three-Year J.D./M.B.A.
+In the fall of 2014, the offices of admissions for the J.D. program and the M.B.A. program will host two joint sessions during which officers from both schools will take applicants’ questions about the Columbia Three-Year J.D./M.B.A.
 Program.
-The joint sessions will be announced at a later date.

 For general questions regarding the admissions process, please contact the Law School Office of Admissions or the Business School Office of Admissions.